Library Media Center

 Robust Print Collection

 The center provides students, staff and community members with a robust collection of print materials including fiction, nonfiction, graphic novels, picture books and an impressive Manga selection.
 The collection includes a wide variety of topics and reading levels in order to meet the needs of all patrons.
-The FCHS TIC is also proud to house a large multi-media collection with many electronic resources, movies, audiobooks, technology, activity kits and more.
+The FCHS library is also proud to house a large multi-media collection with many electronic resources, movies, audiobooks, technology, activity kits and more.
 Browse our collection using Destiny Quest.

 The collections are reviewed and updated regularly with monthly additions by patron request.
 Please contact us if there is book you would like to see added to the collection.